The Time Machine: Plot

-The Morlocks open the Sphinx and use the machine as bait to capture the distraught Traveller, not understanding that he can use it to escape.
+The Morlocks open a Sphinx statue housing the machine as bait to capture the distraught Traveller, not understanding that he can use it to escape.
 He reattaches the levers before travelling further ahead to roughly 30 million years from his own time.
-There, he sees some of the last living things on a dying Earth: crab-like creatures wandering blood-red beaches chasing enormous butterflies, in a world covered in lichenoid vegetation.
-He continues to make jumps forward through time, seeing Earth's rotation cease and the sun grow larger, redder, and dimmer, and the world falling silent and freezing as the last living things die out.
+There, he sees the last living things on a dying Earth: crab-like creatures wandering blood-red beaches chasing enormous butterflies, in a world covered in lichenoid vegetation.
+He continues jumping forward through time, seeing Earth's rotation cease and the sun grow larger, redder, and dimmer, and the world falling silent and freezing as the last living things die out.

 Overwhelmed, he returns to his own time, arriving at the laboratory just three hours after he originally left.
 He arrives late to his own dinner party, whereupon, after eating, the Traveller relates his adventures to his disbelieving visitors, producing as evidence two unusual white flowers Weena put in his pocket.

 The original narrator relates that he returned to the Traveller's house the next day, finding him preparing for another journey and promising to return in a short time.
 After waiting for three years, however, the narrator says that the Traveller has not returned.